stringly/CaseCore/README.md

 # CaseCore

-This project is my attempt at employing Clean Architecture principles to develop a web app in MVC Net Core that will allow users store information about Case Files.
+This project is my attempt at employing Clean Architecture principles to develop a web app in MVC Net Core that will allow users to store information about Case Files.

 ## Getting Started